Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

-We illustrate the findings of Theorem \ref{cor:mmr} in Figures~\ref{fig:msfe} and~\ref{fig:mmr}.
-We consider one individual (so we temporarily drop the subscript $i$) observed over 4 time periods, with shocks $U_{1},...,U_{4}$ drawn independently from a $N(0, 1)$ and random effect $A$ drawn from a $N(0, \lambda^2)$.
-Repeating the simulation a large number of times allows us to approximate the individual MSFE and regret when forecasting the outcome $Y_4$ at time $T=3$ using either TS, Pool or IW.
-The figures plot these MSFEs and regrets as a function of the signal-to-noise ratio.
-For IW, we consider the feasible minimax regret optimal rule (IW-MR) that we derive in equations (\ref{simplew}) and (\ref{feasiblezeta}) below.\footnote{ Specifically, we have $\widehat{Y}^{TS}_{3}=Y_3, \widehat{Y}^{Pool}_{3}=0$ and $\widehat{Y}^{IW-MR}_{3}=Y_{3} {W}_{2}$, with $W_2= 1 - 1/\sqrt{\frac{ \max \{ Y_{1}^2,Y_{2}^2 \}}{0.5(Y_{1} - Y_{2})^2 } + 1}$.} Figure~\ref{fig:msfe} shows that no forecast uniformly dominates in terms of MSFE over the parameter space; however, IW is the most accurate over the majority of the parameter space, except for very small values of the signal to noise ratio, when Pool dominates.
-Figure~\ref{fig:mmr} shows that IW is additionally minimax-regret optimal.
-To see why, note that the regret for TS (dashed line) achieves a maximum value of around 1 when the signal to noise ratio is close to zero.
-The regret for Pool (dotted line) obtains a maximum value of around 1.4 when the signal to noise ratio is large.
-The regret for IW (solid line) achieves a maximum value of around 0.27, when the signal to noise ratio is close to zero.
-Thus, over the parameter space, the minimax regret optimal rule is IW, since it has the smallest maximum regret among the three rules.
+We illustrate the findings of Theorem~\ref{cor:mmr} in Figures~\ref{fig:msfe} and~\ref{fig:mmr}.
+Consider one individual (so drop the subscript $i$) observed over 4 time periods, with $U_{1},\ldots,U_{4}$ drawn independently from $\mathcal{N}(0, 1)$ and $A$ drawn from $\mathcal{N}(0, \lambda^2)$.
+Repeating the simulation many times approximates the individual MSFE and regret when forecasting $Y_4$ at $T=3$ using TS, Pool, or IW.
+Figure \ref{fig:msfe_regret} plots these MSFEs and regrets as a function of the signal-to-noise ratio.
+For IW, we use the feasible Minimax Regret optimal rule (IW-MR) derived in equation~(\ref{MR}) below but specialized to the simplified setting in this section.\footnote{ Specifically, we have $\widehat{Y}^{TS}_{3}=Y_3$, $\widehat{Y}^{Pool}_{3}=0$ and $\widehat{Y}^{IW-MR}_{3}=Y_{3} {W}_{2}$, with $W_2= 1 - 1/\sqrt{\frac{ \max \{ Y_{1}^2,Y_{2}^2 \}}{0.5(Y_{1} - Y_{2})^2 } + 1}$.
+This is the feasible IW-MR derived in Appendix~\ref{sec: MRFeasWeightssimplelagged}.} Figure~\ref{fig:msfe} shows that no rule uniformly dominates in terms of MSFE, but IW is the most accurate over most of the parameter space, except when the signal-to-noise ratio is very small.
+Figure~\ref{fig:mmr} shows that IW is MMR-optimal over the parameter space, since it has the smallest maximum regret among the three rules: the maximum regret for TS (dashed line) is around 1 (when $\lambda^2/\sigma^2$ is close to zero), for Pool (dotted line) is around 1.4 (when $\lambda^2/\sigma^2$ is large), and for IW (solid line) is 0.27 (when $\lambda^2/\sigma^2$ is close to zero).